johnwargo/google-functions-deploy/readme.md

 If you run the command in a terminal window inside Visual Studio Code, the module will open the file in the editor after creating the file.

-If you want to skip that process and create the file manually, create a file in the project root called `gfpub.json` and populate it with two JSON arrays: `functionFolders` and `flags` as shown in the example below:
+You can also skip that process altogether and create the file manually.
+To do that, create a file in the project root called `gfpub.json` and populate it with two JSON arrays: `functionFolders` and `flags` as shown in the example below:

 ```json
 {